Indefinite Kernel Logistic Regression with Concave-inexact-convex Procedure: Introduction

+In theory, a proper nonlinear feature mapping for indefinite kernels should be re-defined because Mercer's theorem is no longer valid.
+Hence, Ong \emph{et~al.} \cite{Cheng2004Learning} introduce the Reproducing Kernel Kre\u{\i}n Spaces (RKKS) to give a characterization in terms of primal and dual problems for SVM with indefinite kernels \cite{Ga2016Learning}.
+Compared with the conventional RKHS for positive definite kernels, the inner products might be negative for RKKS.

-To use indefinite similarities in classification task, there have been some discussions, mainly on SVM.
-In theory, learning with indefinite kernels is discussed in the Reproducing Kernel Kre\u{\i}n Spaces (RKKS) \cite{Cheng2004Learning, Ga2016Learning}, instead of the conventional reproducing kernel Hilbert spaces (RKHS) for PSD kernels.
-In practice, there are two kinds of algorithms to deal with indefinite kernels: i) kernel approximation and ii) non-convex optimization.
-Kernel approximation is to transform the indefinite kernel matrix into a positive semi-definite matrix by spectrum modification.
-For example, ``\emph{flip}": the absolute value of the negative eigenvalues; ``\emph{clip}": the negative eigenvalues cut to zero; ``\emph{shift}": all eigenvalues plus a positive constant until the smallest eigenvalue is zero.
-However, above operations actually change the indefinite matrix itself, and thus may cause in the loss of some important information involved with the kernel.
-The second approach is to directly solve the corresponding non-convex problem.
-For example, for SVM with indefinite kernles, \cite{CC01a} applies the SMO-type algorithm and \cite{Akoa2008Combining,xu2017solving} uses the concave-convex procedure (CCCP) \cite{Yuille2003The} algorithm that decomposes the objective function into the difference of two convex functions.
+The solving algorithms for indefinite kernel learning can be grouped into two categories: spectrum modification and non-convex optimization.
+In the first approach, the indefinite kernel matrix is transformed into a PSD one by spectrum modification, and then a regular solver can be used.
+For example, ``Flip" \cite{Graepel1999Classification} uses the absolute value of eigenvalues, ``Clip" \cite{Pekalska2002A} sets the nonnegative eigenvalues to zero, ``Shift" \cite{roth2003optimal} plus a positive constant to all eigenvalues until the smallest one is zero.
+However, the above operations actually change the indefinite matrix itself, which results in the inconsistency between the training and the test kernel.
+Comparably, some solvers can directly deal with the non-convex dual problem within indefinite kernel matrices.
+In \cite{CC01a}, SVM with indefinite kernels can be still solved by the SMO-type algorithm.
+Note that this algorithm still converges but the solution is just a stationary point.
+Besides, in \cite{Akoa2008Combining,xu2017solving}, the authors directly introduce a non-convex approach, the concave-convex procedure (CCCP) \cite{Yuille2003The} to solve such problem effectively.